 We’ve all been there, you’ve had a long day at the office, went straight to after-work drinks, and by the time you get home its 11 pm and you need to wash your hair before bed but you don’t have the time to blowdry or airdry.
 Surely one night every now and again of sleeping on wet hair won’t hurt, right?
-You jump in the shower, rough dry your hair with your normal towel and jump into bed vowing to “deal with it” in the morning.
+You jump in the shower, rough dry your hair with your towel and jump into bed vowing to “deal with it” in the morning.
 Some people actually plop overnight or leave their hair masks or treatments overnight with no intention of washing it out again the next morning.

 So can you sleep on your hair wet without it turning into an overnight disaster?
 While it’s not a good idea and not something you should do on a regular basis, there are a few tricks to minimising the damage.

 Look, it’s not the best idea.
 Wet hair is hair in its most fragile state.
 When your hair is wet, the water molecules cause your hair strands to swell which weakens the internal structure.
 This makes your hair much more susceptible to breakage.
 If you’re a restless sleeper, and you move around a lot during the night, this will cause your hair to become tangled and knotted.
 You’ll also lose a lot of curl as your hair will flatten, so you’ll have a strange mane of perfect curls, some flat curls, or strange kinks.
 It’s gonna be a mess!
 So while sleeping with wet hair might not be putting extra strain on your hair per se, sleeping with your hair wet loose can cause more tangles and knotting.

 1. Don’t go to bed with dripping wet hair.
-When we say wet hair, we mean damp, towel-dried hair. you should at the very least, towel dry, air dry or blast your hair with a hairdryer on a medium setting to get some of the excess moisture out of it.
+When we say wet hair, we mean damp, towel-dried hair.
+You should at the very least, towel dry, air dry or blast your hair with a hairdryer on a medium setting to get some of the excess moisture out of it.
 The drier it is, the less damage it is susceptible to.
 Going to bed with soaking wet hair will just mean your pillowcase will absorb all the excess moisture.
 This, plus the warmth of the environment makes it the ideal place for bacteria to breed.
-This can lead to skin issues, dandruff, scalp dermatitis and fungal infections if you sleep with your hair wet night after night, which can lead to hair loss.
+This can lead to skin issues, dandruff, scalp dermatitis and fungal infections if you sleep with your hair wet night after night, which can even lead to hair loss.

 Once you have applied your leave-in treatment, prep your hair for sleeping in a protective style that works for your hair type, and for the result you’d like in the morning.
 This will prevent it from getting tangled overnight.
 Loose french or dutch braids, two-strand twists and buns are the most popular.
 Remember to use fabric hair ties or silk scrunchies as these will be gentler on your hair. and won’t leave any marks or dents in your hair.
 Finally, investing in a silk hair wrap or silk pillowcase to reduce the friction against your hair.
-This will help to keep your hair in place overnight and reduce frizz and dryness while your overnight treatment moisturises your hair.
+This will help to keep your hair in place overnight and reduce frizz.

 A not-so-secret curly girl method to keeping your curls looking their best.
 Flip your hair over and pile it on top of your head.
 Wrap everything tightly with a microfiber towel, and secure it with a fabric hair tie or scrunchie if needed.
 In the morning, release your hair and fluff.
 Avoid using a brush as this can cause your hair to frizz.
 This method isn’t well-suited for those with long, thick hair.